Is Krakow Tap Water Safe To Drink?

 Source of Water in Krakow, Poland

-Krakow's tap water primarily comes from underground sources, including intakes from the Vistula River and infiltration wells.
+Krakow's tap water primarily comes from underground groundwater sources, including wells and aquifers located around the city.

 Krakow Drinking Fountains